 Shadow of the Colossus

 Shadow of the Colossus is nothing short of a modern masterpiece.
-One of the most critically-acclaimed and influential video games of all time, both the original PS2 version of the game and its 2018 remake are hallmarks of the open-world action game, paving the way for virtually every open-world game that followed.
+One of the most influential video games of all time, both the original PS2 version of the game and its 2018 remake exist as hallmarks of the open-world action game.

-Set in a barren region known as the Forbidden Land within a fantasy world, a young man named Wander sets out to destroy 16 unique colossal beings in order to revive a girl named Mono.
-Minimalist in storyline and setting, Shadow of the Colossus more than makes up for its somewhat simple premise through its enjoyable and frequently challenging enemies.
+Set in a barren region known as the Forbidden Land, a young man named Wander sets out to destroy 16 colossal beings to revive a young girl named Mono.
+Minimalist in storyline and setting, Shadow of the Colossus more than makes up for its sparse premise through its enjoyable and challenging enemies.

-On paper, a game composed entirely of boss battles may seem boring or repetitive at first, but such simplicity makes Shadow of the Colossus as fun as it is, requiring players to literally climb the 16 colossal creatures in order to defeat them.
+On paper, a game composed of boss battles may seem boring or repetitive at first.
+Such simplicity makes Shadow of the Colossus as fun, requiring players to climb across each of the 16 colossal creatures in order to defeat them.

 How in the world is Hollow Knight at all similar to Elden Ring?
 Simple – they’re both addictive yet filled with endless challenges waiting around every corner.

 In this quaint-looking 2D animated game, players navigate numerous chasms and caverns, going head to head with an assortment of enemies (many of which have contracted a horrific illness known as “the infection”).
 The straightforward story wields some weighty results, allowing players to test their melee skills against everything from challenging common enemies to worthwhile boss battles.
 For an additional challenge, players can also access the “Steel Soul” mode after beating the game, which makes death permanent, requiring them to start over each time they're defeated by an A.I. antagonist.